 Nominated work will be evaluated by a committee drawn from the members of the Advisory Committee.
 A nomination should consist of a brief description of the significance of the nominated work and such information about the author as the nominator might think helpful to the evaluation committee (e.g., an abbreviated c.v.).
 The deadline for receipt of nominations is 31 January 2013.
 The winner will be announced in April 2013.

 Nominations will be accepted by mail, fax, and email.

 By fax: 574-631-7418 (“Cushing Memorial Prize Nomination” on cover sheet)

 Please be sure to include the following information:

 The name, institutional affiliation, phone number, fax number (if available), mailing address, and email address for both the nominator and the nominee.

-A full reference to the published work (i.e., journal name, volume, page numbers, URL or pdf if available, etc.).
+A full reference to the published work (i.e., publisher and year for books; journal name, volume, page numbers, URL or pdf if available, for articles).

 For more information: